lelegard/arm-cpusysregs/docs/registers-fields.md

 The following tables detail the bitfields in all known Arm system registers by name, when bitfields are defined in the Arm specification.

+The description texts are automatically extracted from the Arm-provided XML files.
+This extraction can be rudimentary or even flawed.
+Just use the description as an overview and refer to the Arm Architecture Reference Manual for more details.

 The Python script `aarch/extract-arm-spec.py` automatically updates these tables, based on reference JSON and XML files on the Arm public web site.
 This script should be executed each time an update of the Arm architecture is published.